arasorietnom/BrainMRI-Tumor-CNN-Classifier/README.md

+**Brain Tumor Classification using CNN**

+**Dataset**
+The dataset consists of MRI images classified into two folders:

+yes: Contains 155 MRI images with brain tumors.

+no: Contains 98 MRI images without brain tumors.

 **Methodology**

+In short...
+The approach includes several key phases:

+- Data Preparation: Download and preprocess images to uniform sizes and formats.
+- Model Development: Design a CNN architecture suitable for binary classification of images.
+- Training: Use backpropagation and an Adam optimizer to train the CNN on the prepared dataset.
+- Evaluation: Assess the model's performance with a confusion matrix and accuracy measurements.
+- Visualization: Display sample results and errors to provide insights into the model's effectiveness.

+*Model Architecture*
+The CNN model consists of:

+- Two convolutional layers with Tanh activations and average pooling.
+- Three fully connected layers with Tanh activations leading to a sigmoid output for binary classification.

+***Comprehensive Methodology***
 1. Data Acquisition and Preparation
-- Dataset Access: The dataset is acquired from Kaggle (https://https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection), containing MRI images with brain tumors
+- Dataset Access: The dataset is acquired from Kaggle (see below), containing MRI images with brain tumors
-   ("yes" directory for positive samples) and without ("no" directory for negative samples)
 - File Handling: The dataset is downloaded and extracted using Python's zipfile module, ensuring that all the necessary image files are accessible for processing.
-  - Directories: directories to both subfolders are defined
+  - Directories: directories to both subfolders are defined ("yes" directory for positive samples) and without ("no" directory for negative samples)
 2. Data Pre-processing
 - Image Loading and Transformation: Images are loaded and resized to a uniform size (128x128 pixels) using OpenCV to standardize the input for the neural network.
 They are also